IonescuCezar/nodeJS-playground-app/README.md

-# nodeJS-minimal-app
+# nodeJS-playground-app

-Built a simple app to learn more about Node.js, Express and MongoDB, following courses from YouTube channel **The Net Ninja**, playlist **Node.js Crash Course Tutorial**. <br />
+Built an app to discover more about Node.js, Express and MongoDB, following courses from YouTube channel **The Net Ninja**, playlist **Node.js Crash Course Tutorial**. <br />

 Note: DB unavailable anymore.
 DB structure must be rebuit with another data provider.